-initial_state The state assumed for the root node.
+initial_state Integer; The state assumed for the root node.
 Set to NULL to disable autofilling the root state.

-fill_ambiguous If TRUE, states that remain ambiguous after completion of the algorithm are filled in randomly.
+fill_ambiguous Logical; Determines if states that remain ambiguous after completion of the algorithm should be filled in randomly.

 Fitch Parismony allows for fast inference of ancestral states of binary traits.
 The algorithm proceeds in three steps.